 In order to say something becomes another thing, use the word werden.
 (Note: this is also the verb used in conjugating future tense.)

 Er wird Vater.
 (He becomes a father.)

-4) If you’ve ever check out at Hofer, you’ve encountered the speed-sport that is trying to bag your groceries before they fall off the edge of the cashier’s counter.
+4) If you’ve ever checked out at Hofer, you’ve encountered the speed sport that is trying to bag your groceries before they fall off the edge of the cashier’s counter.
 There is an unspoken expectation that the moment the cashier reads your total, you should pay and move out of the way immediately.
 Were you to describe these actions, you might be tempted to use the German word fast.
 However, in German, fast is an adverb meaning “almost” or “nearly.”